2434 | KiezCare.de

 How do we collect your data?

 On the one hand, your data is collected by you communicating it to us.
-This can be data that you enter in a contact form, for example.
+For example, this may involve data that you enter in a contact form.

 Other data is automatically collected by our IT systems when you visit the website.
 These are mainly technical data (e.g. Internet browser, operating system or time of the page call).
-This data is collected automatically as soon as you enter our website.
+This data is collected automatically as soon as you enter this website.

 What do we use your data for?

 Some of the data is collected to ensure that the website is error-free.
 Other data may be used to analyze your user behavior.

 What rights do you have regarding your data?

 When you visit this website, your surfing behaviour can be statistically evaluated.
 This is done primarily with cookies and so-called analysis programs.
 The analysis of your surfing behaviour is usually anonymous; the surfing behaviour cannot be traced back to you.